-Burnside Primary School kaiako Bianca Woyak has won the Prime Minister’s Te Puiaki Kaiwhakaaho Putaiao Science Teachers Prize for her success in engaging her students’ enthusiasm in science with a wide range of local topics taught outside the classroom.
+Burnside Primary School kaiako Bianca Woyak won the 2021 Prime Minister’s Te Puiaki Kaiwhakaaho Putaiao Science Teachers Prize for her success in engaging her students’ enthusiasm in science with a wide range of local topics taught outside the classroom.

 “Getting them outside in nature and exploring nature and therefore appreciating it as well and looking at their local environment is really important.
 It’s hugely inspiring to see the difference in the children who usually don’t shine when they are inside the classroom doing regular learning.
 You get them outside, you get them doing hands-on things, and they come out of their shell and they see that they have things to offer the rest of the world and it’s been really cool to see the change in the students.”